A rocket is launched vertically up, and its height above the grou... | Channels for Pearson+

 A rocket is launched vertically up, and its height above the ground is given by the function , where is in meters and is in seconds.
 The graph below shows along with its velocity function and the acceleration function for the time interval .

-Using the graph, determine the time intervals when the rocket is ascending and when it is descending.
+Using the graph, determine the time intervals when the rocket speeds up and slows down.

 A rocket is launched vertically up, and its height above the ground is given by the function , where is in meters and is in seconds.
 The graph below shows along with its velocity function and the acceleration function for the time interval .

-Using the graph, determine the time intervals when the rocket is ascending and when it is descending.
+Using the graph, determine the time intervals when the rocket speeds up and slows down.